DEADLY FOES OF SPIDER-MAN1 of 12

-Sandman also appeared in the film Spider-Man 3, implicated as involved in the death of Ben Parker.
+Sandman also appeared in the film Spider-Man 3, implicated as being involved in the death of Ben Parker.
 And that's all we'll say about that...

 Dmitri Smerdyakov is actually the first supervillain ever faced by Spider-Man, first appearing in Amazing Spider-Man #1.
 That alone would give him a permanent place in comic book history, but it's his various misdeeds over the past 50 years that earned him his spot on this list.

 In the '90s, Chameleon helped mastermind a plot that nearly broke Spider-Man's psyche - the return of Peter Parker's parents, long presumed dead.
 In reality, the "parents" were actually robots, the kind of thing that happens in comic books more than you might guess.
 That revelation led to one of the darkest periods in Spider-Man's history, and the guy hasn't let up he impersonated Peter Parker a few years back.

 Chameleon is also a go-to character when writers want to truly explore the psychological aspects of Spider-Man's world, as seen in the work of J.M.
 DeMatteis and Paul Jenkins - the latter who actually had Chameleon proclaim his love for Spider-Man.
 (It was awkward for all involved.)